EMPZsolt/my-fifth-project/README.md

 - **Implementation Strategies**: Investigate strategies for implementing validated hypotheses into practical applications.

-- **Decision-Making**:Use validated hypotheses and model predictions to guide decision-making in agriculture.
+- **Decision-Making**: Use validated hypotheses and model predictions to guide decision-making in agriculture.

 ## Dashboard Design